How Well Do Single-Sex Schools Really Work?

 “The bottom line is that there is not good scientific evidence for the academic advantages of single-sex schooling,” Lynn S. Liben, psychology professor at Penn State told Science 2.0.
 “But there is strong evidence for negative consequences of segregating by sex – the collateral damage of segregating by sex.”

 Even the legal ramifications of single-sex schooling are a matter of debate.
-On the one hand, federal regulations were eased in 2006, allowing schools to offer single-sex classes and schools, as long as the option is completely voluntary for students and parents.
+On the one hand, federal regulations were eased in 2006, allowing schools to offer single-sex classes and schools, as long as the option is entirely voluntary for students and parents.
 At the same time, organizations like the American Civil Liberties Union assert that single-sex education is unconstitutional, and it has filed suits against schools that have offered that option.

-The issue of same-sex education may be moot for many Americans, since the number of single-sex schools is still relatively small.
+The issue of same-sex education may be moot for many Americans since the number of single-sex schools is still relatively small.
 However, as the trend toward single-sex education continues, the debate over whether this is the best way to educate America’s children is also sure to grow.

 Questions?
-Contact us on Facebook @publicschoolreview.
+Contact us on Facebook and Instagram. @publicschoolreview.